jermification/jermification.github.io/docs/faq.md

 ### How can i sideload without a Computer?

-Scarlet and TrollStore (installation with TrollInstallerX + jailbreaks.app) are the only ways how, and Scarlet gets revoked REALLY often.
-Scarlet is not recommended either, but most times it is your only choice.
+Scarlet, TrollStore (installation with TrollInstallerX + jailbreaks.app) and using a paid Certificate, are the only ways how, and Scarlet gets revoked REALLY often.

+Certificates are the easiest option if your iOS version does not support TrollStore.
+If you cannot afford them, Scarlet is your only option.

 ### Why isn't AltStore/SideStore here?